Driving Van Trailer: Greater Anglia

 Mark 3 DVTs were introduced along with Mark 3 coach sets and Class 90s to the Greater Anglia franchise by National Express East Anglia, operating on the Great Eastern Main Line from London Liverpool Street to Norwich in 2004.
 They also were hauled by Class 47s from Norwich to Great Yarmouth on summer Saturday services.
 It was proposed that kitchens be fitted to the DVTs, but this did not proceed.
-All passed with the franchise to Greater Anglia in 2012.
+During 2012, all DVTs were transferred, along with the franchise, to Greater Anglia.

 In January 2020, the first Class 745s electric multiple units entered service.
-The locomotive-hauled sets were withdrawn from service, with the last set running on 24 March 2020.
+Accordingly, the locomotive-hauled sets were promptly withdrawn from service, with the last set running on 24 March 2020.

-The standard practice was for the DVT to be marshaled at the northern end, adjacent to the standard class carriages, to facilitate easy changeover of locomotives at Norwich Crown Point depot.
+The standard practice was for the DVT to be marshalled at the northern end, adjacent to the standard class carriages, to facilitate easy changeover of locomotives at Norwich Crown Point depot.

 Silverlink

-From September 2004 until July 2005, Silverlink operated two DVTs in conjunction with Mark 3 and EWS Class 90s on peak-time London Euston to Northampton services.
+Between September 2004 and July 2005, Silverlink operated two DVTs in conjunction with Mark 3 and EWS Class 90s on peak-time London Euston to Northampton services.